markusmoenig/CHIPcade/ChipReference.md

 - **JC CodeTag**.
 Jump if the carry flag is set (used for unsigned comparisons).
 - **JO CodeTag**.
 Jump if the overflow flag is set (used for signed overflows).

+- **RAND Rd Value**.
+Generates a random number of type Value in the range of 0...Value and stores it in the destination register.

 ### CPU Flags

 - **Zero Flag (ZF)**.
 Set when the result of an operation is zero.